paulmayer-fullstacker/underworld-wizards/readmeSolution.md

 ### Render:

-It was intended to deploy the Micro Blogging application to the Render hosting site, for public access.
-However, Render no longer supports direct hosting of MySQL databases.
-Render does provide a fully managed PostgreSQL service, but this would require significant backend recoding, to accommodate the new SQL dialect.
-The author experimented with the option of deploying MySQL as a Private Service (SQL deployed to a Docker container hosted on GitHub) that React could access over the Internet.
-Unfortunately (discovered after much time and effort), React does not support Private Service access on its free tier.
-Deployment to Render was considered too arduous, and was thus withdrawn from this submission.
+The Micro Blogging application, along with its PostgreSQL database, has been deployed to the Render hosting site, for public access.
+A PostgreSQL database was deployed as Render no longer supports direct hosting of MySQL databases.
+The hosted service can be accessed at https://underworld-wizards.onrender.com/.
+It is recommended to use an incognito browser window to access the solution.
+The project has been hosted on a free tier of Render.
+So, after a few minutes of inactivity, the resources are shut down.
+Thus, on initial access, the service may take a few minutes to start.

 ---